Siftah/get_iplayer/instructions.md

 1. **Download the new script**

-    Go this URL in your web browser:
+    Go to this URL in your web browser:

     <https://github.com/dinkypumpkin/get_iplayer/raw/HEAD/get_iplayer>